Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Salzburg has a continental climate with Alpine influences because of its proximity to the mountains.
 Summers are warm and pleasant, although rainy days are common.
 Winters are cold, with temperatures hovering just above or below freezing, with plentiful snow.

 Salzburg experiences a long, beautiful summer lasting from Easter through to mid-October.
-But the most popular months for a holiday in Salzburg are July and August, when the main festivals take place.
-Obviously, though, these are also the most crowded months when tourists throng the streets.
+But the most popular months for a holiday in Salzburg are July and August, when the main festivals take place and tourists crowd the streets.
 Winter brings winter sports enthusiasts into the city on their way to or from the ski slopes.

 The central core of Salzburg is easy and pleasant to explore on foot.
 There are buses and streetcars available, for which a 24-hour pass can be bought which includes the use of the Hohensalzburg Funicular.
 Taxis are plentiful at visible ranks throughout the city, but they are expensive.

 The Salzkammergut is a lake area spanning Upper Austria, Salzburg and Styria, formerly home to the salt mines of the Habsburg Empire.
 The many lakes and mountains in the region lend themselves to a variety of activities such as water sports, golf, cycling and hiking, as well as relaxing at the beautiful shore and hillside retreats.
 Take some time out to enjoy the local kaiserschmarrn (sugared pancakes with raisins), lebkuchen (gingerbread) and krapfen (doughnuts), and the spectacular scenery in one of Austria's most lovely regions.
 Parts of the region have been declared a UNESCO World Heritage Site, including the towns of Hallstatt, Obertraun, Gosau and Bad Goisern.